JuliaDataScience/JuliaDataScience/contents/stats_distributions.md

 sco(s)
 ```

-To answer our question about how many times the ball will fall to the right, we can apply a look at it from another angle.
+To answer our question about how many times the ball will fall to the right, we can look at it from another angle.
 We can't answer the question exactly, but we can make a guess based on how many balls have fallen in each region.
-For example, when looking at @fig:first_distribution, we can conclude that it is very unlikely that a ball will fall 0 times to the right or 100 times to the right.
+For example, when looking at @fig:first_distribution, we can conclude that it is very unlikely that a ball will fall 0 times to the right or that the ball will fall 100 times to the right.
 It is more likely that a ball will fall roughly half of the time to the left and half of the time to the right.
 In other words, that the ball will fall 50 times to the right.
 But, it also clearly isn't the case that the ball always falls 50 times to the right.